ICE and ISAP Check-Ins

 Even if none of these categories apply to you, it is still possible to be detained at an ICE check-in.
 The situation is changing quickly.

+ICE has begun detaining more people at ICE check-ins.
 If possible, talk to a lawyer before you go to your next ICE check-in.
 Find legal help here

 • If you have special circumstances, bring copies of documents that show this, such as birth certificates of any children born in the U.S. or medical documents about an illness or injury.

 • If you are detained at an ICE check-in, and you are afraid to return to your country of origin, tell as many immigration officers as possible that you are afraid to return to your country of origin and you want to seek asylum.
+When someone who is in the expedited removal process tells the government that they are afraid to return to their country of origin, the government is supposed to give them a Credible or Reasonable Fear Interview.
+Immigration officials will likely not ask you if you are scared, so you can tell as many officials as possible as many times as you can.

 If you cannot attend your ICE check-in and you want to continue to pursue your immigration case, there are steps you can take.